Technical reasons to choose FreeBSD over GNU/Linux

 Most of FreeBSD's other kernel-level security settings are available in the

 security.bsd sysctl tree and more get added every few months.
-You can run
+You can run the command

 sysctl -d security.bsd to display the available options on your FreeBSD installation.